Comuna 13 History – Medellins Street Art Capital

 The civil war in Colombia displaced over 7 million people so a massive number of people were forced to move to the cities.

 Because Communa 13 was created illegally it was mostly ignored by the city.
-This meant that there was no infrastructure such as proper schooling for children, public transport, or other social services.
+This meant no infrastructure such as proper schooling for children, public transport, or other social services.

 The location of Communa 13 in the hills also made it difficult to get into the city to get jobs.
 It could take hours to get into Medellin which made it impossible to get a good job.